Sim007/vbRabbitMQJS/readme.md

 ## RabbitMQ container
 On docker Hub we can find the official Docker image for RabbitMQ.

-There are lot container images available.
+There are a lot of container images available.
 We will use the the tag management and based on alpine.
-So we will get a smaller container image and we have management interface.
+So we will get a smaller container image and we have management interface plugin.

 Start the container with
 ```